 Using an autoinjector

 Be sure you know how to use the autoinjector.
-Also, make sure the people closest to you know how to administer the drug — if they're with you in an anaphylactic emergency, they could save your life.
+Also, make sure the people closest to you know how to administer the drug — if they're with you during an anaphylactic emergency, one of them could save your life.
 Medical personnel called in to respond to a severe anaphylactic reaction also may give you an epinephrine injection or another medication to treat your symptoms.

 Unfortunately, in most other cases there's no way to treat the underlying immune system condition that can lead to anaphylaxis.
 But you can take steps to prevent a future attack — and be prepared in the event one does occur.